nesrinvuralgedik/core-spring-labmodules/README.md

 Labs for the Core Spring and Spring Boot courses

-To import these labs into your IDE, import the parent pom `lab/pom.xml` as Maven projects or `lab/build.gradle` as Gradle projects.
+To import these labs into our IDE, import the parent pom `lab/pom.xml` as Maven projects or `lab/build.gradle` as Gradle projects.

 # RewardNetwork Domain and API
 Reward Dining functions as a restaurant loyalty program.